raystack/raccoon/docs/docs/concepts/architecture.md

 ### Keeping connections alive

 The server ensures that the connections are recyclable.
 It adopts mechanisms to check connection time idleness.
 The handlers ping clients very 30 seconds \(configurable\).
 If the client does not respond within a stipulated time the connection is marked as corrupt.
 Every subsequent read/write message there after on this connection fails.
 Raccoon removes the connections post this.
 Clients can also ping the server while the server responds with pongs to these pings.
-Clients can programmtically reconnect on failed or corrupt server connections.
+Clients can programmatically reconnect on failed or corrupt server connections.

 ## Components